xenoken/QuickRest/README.md

 With QuickRest, that's easy too.

-Request.Send() is an asynchronus method, and will not block the program flow.
+Request.Send() is an asynchronous method, and will not block the code flow.

 To get a response, subscribe to the *OnResponse* event of a request instance before sending it, and wait for the response to arrive.